nash403/v-template-soup/README.md

-# vue-webpack-boilerplate
+# v-template-soup

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup with hot-reload, lint/format-on-save, unit testing, css extraction, vue-router, vuex, vue-i18n, support for sass & PWA support.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- This template is built on top of the main webpack template & pwa template, so please refer to the [webpack template docs](http://vuejs-templates.github.io/webpack).

 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage